-The point is, I would like and I will to tell you more about what I am doing, but first I had to introduce you to some fundamentals.
+The point is, I would like to tell you more about what I am doing, but first I had to introduce you to some fundamentals.
 I guess, if you have arrived here, you are keen to find out more.
-I promise, I won’t let you wait for too long.
+I promise I won’t let you wait for too long.
 I am enjoying myself far too much, and I seriously wish, you too.

 Finally, I would like to acknowledge those who made the above diagrams available on the Internet, some of them I have modified to suit my purpose.
 The last two, are from my own records.